 Fluoride, both as an edible and a local, affects tooth strength.
-Consuming edible fluoride from water, food and fruits absorbs the fluoridated salt to the body.
+Commonly, most people consume edible fluoride from food items such as fruit.
+However, consuming these from water, food and fruits absorbs the fluoridated salt in the person’s body.

-The local effects of fluoride are applied to the teeth through fluoride toothpastes, mouthwashes, and chewing gums.
+The local effects of fluoride are applied to the teeth through fluoride toothpastes, mouthwashes, and chewing gums, etc.

-Furthermore, fluoride helps the tooth enamel structure during the crown’s formation by replacing the crystals in the tooth enamel structure.
-Fluoride stops the tooth decay process in its initial stages, and drinking fluoridated water (municipal water supply fluoride) reduces permanent tooth decay by 50 to 60% and milk tooth decay by 40 to 50%.
+Fluoride is able to help the tooth enamel structure during the crown’s formation by replacing the crystals in the tooth enamel structure.
+Fluoride stops the process of tooth decay in its initial stages, drinking fluoridated water (municipal water supply fluoride) decreases permanent tooth decay by near 50 to 60%, and milk tooth decay by between 40 to 50%.

-If your residential area has low fluoride in water, the most effective method of preventing tooth decay in your children is to use fluoride 6 months after birth until 12 to 14 ages, which the dentist prescribes to your child.
+If your residential area has low fluoride in water, the most effective method of preventing tooth decay in your children is to use fluoride 6 months after birth until 12 to 14 years of age, which then your dentist would prescribe it to your child.

 Fluoride remains effective for a lifetime